StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 # enable-chromium-hevc-hardware-decoding

-A guide that teach you build a custom version of chromium on macOS/Windows/Linux that supports hardware/software HEVC decoding.
+A guide that teach you build a custom version of chrome on macOS/Windows/Linux that supports hardware / software HEVC decoding.

 ##### English | [简体中文](./README.zh_CN.md)